Winter in Alexandria Activity Portal

 Explore collection highlights and seasonal activities through four themes and discover ways you can make a difference in your community this winter season.
 Historic Alexandria hopes you enjoy exploring on you own, with those in your household, or as an activity in a virtual gathering!

-Historic Alexandria is also offering a Winter in Alexandria kit for purchase.
-For only $25, instructions and supplies for over 10 different activities will be shipped directly to you.
+Historic Alexandria's Winter in Alexandria kits are sold out!
+For only $25, the kits included instructions and supplies for over 10 different activities shipped directly to you.
 The kit will arrive in time for the school winter break—a perfect way to keep elementary-aged children engaged!

 Celebrating Family and Community